 Because this deduction has not previously been available, §1.199A-2 provides greater specificity than is available from the statute regarding the definitions of W-2 wages and UBIA of qualified property (that is, depreciable capital stock) relevant to this aspect of the deduction.
-For example, the final regulations make clear that property that is transferred or acquired within a specific timeframe with a principal purpose of increasing the section 199A deduction is not considered qualified property for purposes of the section 199A deduction.
-In addition, §1.199A-2 generally follows prior guidance for the former section 199 deduction in determining which W-2 wages are relevant for section 199A purposes, with additional rules for allocating wages amongst multiple trades or businesses.
+For example, the final regulations make clear that property that is transferred or acquired within a specific timeframe with a principal purpose of increasing the section 199A deduction is not considered qualified property for purposes of the former section 199A deduction in determining which W-2 wages are relevant for section 199A purposes, with additional rules for allocating wages amongst multiple trades or businesses.
 In these and other cases, the final regulations generally aim, within the context of the legislative language and other tax considerations, to ensure that only genuine business income is eligible for the section 199A deduction, and to reduce business compliance costs and government administrative costs.